Category

 Coding Agents For Daily Developer Work

-Coding agents are AI tools that participate directly in software work: reading repositories, editing files, explaining code, planning changes, running commands, opening pull requests, and sometimes executing multi-step engineering tasks with limited supervision.
-The most useful split inside this category is no longer only "editor versus terminal."
-The current market also includes GitHub-native and cloud-executed agents that take work asynchronously and return with code changes later.
+Coding agents are AI tools that participate directly in software work: reading repositories, editing files, planning changes, running commands, opening pull requests, and increasingly taking bounded tasks off a developer's queue with limited supervision.
+The market is no longer only editor versus terminal.
+It now includes open-source editor agents, configurable CLI and CI stacks, GitHub-native issue workflows, and fully delegated cloud lanes that return with code changes later.

 Who This Category Is For